scribble-rs/scribble.rs/README.md

 * Rubber Icon - Made by [Pixel Buddha](https://www.flaticon.com/authors/pixel-buddha) from [flaticon.com](https://flaticon.com)
 * Fill Bucket Icon - Made by [inipagistudio](https://www.flaticon.com/authors/inipagistudio) from [flaticon.com](https://flaticon.com)
 * Kicking Icon - [Kicking Icon #309402](https://icon-library.net/icon/kicking-icon-4.html)
-* Sound / No sound Icon - Made by Viktor Erikson (If you this is you or you know who this is, send me a link to that persons Homepage)
+* Sound / No sound Icon - Made by Viktor Erikson (If this is you or you know who this is, send me a link to that persons Homepage)
 * Profile Icon - Made by [kumakamu](https://www.iconfinder.com/kumakamu)